Paradox Service Terms

 A. INDEMNIFICATION BY PARADOX.

-Paradox will defend, indemnify and hold Client and its trustees, officers, employees, agents, harmless from any and all liabilities, claims, damages, obligations, actions, lawsuits, losses, judgements, fines, penalties, costs or expenses (including reasonable attorney’s fees) in connection with claims, demands, suits or proceedings made or brought against Client by a third party alleging that the Cloud Software infringes any third party’s Intellectual Property Rights (each, an “IP Claim”); provided, that Client: (i) promptly gives written notice of the IP Claim to Paradox; (ii) gives Paradox sole control of the defense and settlement of the IP Claim; and (iii) provides to Paradox, at Paradox’s cost, all reasonable assistance requested by Paradox.
+Paradox will defend, indemnify and hold Client and its trustees, officers, employees, and agents, harmless from any and all liabilities, claims, damages, obligations, actions, lawsuits, losses, judgements, fines, penalties, costs or expenses (including reasonable attorney’s fees) in connection with claims, demands, suits or proceedings made or brought against Client by a third party alleging that the Cloud Software infringes any third party’s Intellectual Property Rights (each, an “Indemnification Claim”); provided, that Client complies with the indemnification procedures set out in Section 11(e).
 If Client is enjoined from using the Services or Paradox reasonably believes it will be enjoined, Paradox will have the right, at its sole option, to obtain for Client the right to continue use of the Services or to replace or modify the Services so that they are no longer infringing.
-If neither of those options is reasonably available to Paradox, the use of the Services may be terminated at either Party’s option.
-In event of such a termination, Paradox will continue to indemnify, defend, and hold Client and its trustees, officers, employees, agents, and volunteers harmless, and will refund to Client any prepaid fees for the Services that were to be provided after the effective date of termination.
+If Paradox determines that neither of those options is commercially reasonable, the use of the Services may be terminated at either Party’s option.
+In event of such a termination, Paradox will continue to indemnify, defend, and hold Client and its trustees, officers, employees, agents, and volunteers harmless, and will refund to Client any prepaid Fees for the Services that were to be provided after the effective date of termination.
 This provision will survive the termination or expiration of the Agreement.

 B. EXCEPTIONS.

-Paradox will not have any obligation under Section 11(a) to the extent any alleged infringement arises from: (i) use or modification of the Cloud Software by Client, its Representatives, or Users in conflict with Client’s obligations or as a result of any prohibited activity as set forth under the Agreement; (ii) use of the Cloud Software in a manner inconsistent with any applicable documentation; (iii) use of the Cloud Software in combination with any other product or service not provided by Paradox; (iv) use of the Cloud Software in a manner not otherwise contemplated by the Agreement; or (v) Third-Party Services.
+Paradox will not have any obligation under Section 11(a) to the extent any Indemnification Claim arises from: (i) use or modification of the Cloud Software by Client, its Representatives, or Users in conflict with Client’s obligations or as a result of any prohibited activity as set forth under the Agreement; (ii) use of the Cloud Software in a manner inconsistent with any applicable documentation; (iii) use of the Cloud Software in combination with any other product or service not provided by Paradox; or (iv) use of the Cloud Software in a manner not otherwise contemplated by the Agreement.

 C. EXCLUSIVE REMEDIES.

-CLIENT AGREES THAT SECTIONS 11(a) and 11(b) TOGETHER SET FORTH PARADOX’S SOLE AND EXCLUSIVE LIABILITY, AND CLIENT’S SOLE AND EXCLUSIVE REMEDY, FOR ANY IP CLAIM.
+CLIENT AGREES THAT SECTIONS 9(c), 11(a) and 11(b) TOGETHER SET FORTH PARADOX’S SOLE AND EXCLUSIVE LIABILITY, AND CLIENT’S SOLE AND EXCLUSIVE REMEDY, FOR ANY INDEMNIFICATION CLAIM AND THAT THESE REMEDIES ARE IN LIEU OF ANY WARRANTIES OF NON-INFRINGEMENT, ALL OF WHICH ARE EXPRESSLY DISCLAIMED.

 D. INDEMNIFICATION BY CLIENT.

-Client will defend, indemnify and hold Paradox and its trustees, officers, employees, consultants, directors and agents, harmless from any and all liabilities, claims, damages, obligations, actions, lawsuits, losses, judgements, fines, penalties, costs or expenses (including reasonable attorney’s fees) in connection with claims, demands, suits or proceedings made or brought against Paradox based on: (i) Client’s breach of Section 4 of these Terms; (ii) Client’s use of the Services in violation of any applicable law to Client or Client’s use of the Services, or in a way that damages a third party; or (iii) Client’s Data or intellectual property actually or allegedly infringing a third party’s Intellectual Property Rights.
+Client will defend, indemnify and hold harmless Paradox, its Affiliates and their respective trustees, officers, employees, consultants, directors, and agents from any and all liabilities, claims, damages, obligations actions, lawsuits, losses, judgements, fines, penalties, costs or expenses (including reasonable attorney’s fees) in connection with claims, demands, suits or proceedings made or brought against Paradox based on: (i) Client’s breach of Section 4 of these Terms; (ii) Client’s use of the Services in violation of Applicable Law, or in a way that damages a third party; or (iii) Client’s Data or intellectual property actually or allegedly infringing a third party’s Intellectual Property Rights.

 E. INDEMNIFICATION Procedure.